 ABOUT KATIE BERGLØF

 Hailing from the Midwest, Katie was adopted along with her identical twin sister as newborn infants from El Salvador during the 1984 civil war.
 They were raised in the tiny town of Sherwood, North Dakota on a small rural farm.
 Katie and her sister had a passion for music from an early age and both enrolled in private piano lessons at the age of 5.
 In middle school Katie took up classical guitar and violin lessons; earning a guitar scholarship to the International Peace Gardens Summer Music Program in Canada; and her sister took up the trumpet and started participating in solo and state competitions.
-Katie and her sister's parents where of Scandinavian heritage (Swedish-Norwegian decent), which is why you will find Katie making Lefse during the holidays, and basing many of her drawings and artwork on Norwegian mythology, culture, heritage, history, and architecture.
+Katie and her sister's parents where of Scandinavian heritage (Swedish-Norwegian decent), which is why you will find Katie making Lefse during the holidays, and basing many of her drawings and artwork on Norwegian mythology, culture, heritage, history, and architecture. *Artwork at bottom of page.

 In 1999 half of the Berglof family moved to Carroll Iowa, where Katie at the age of 15 was coaxed into playing the French horn in the high school band if she wanted to accept the guitar position in the jazz band.
 Although she took private jazz guitar lessons in Omaha Nebraska every weekend.
 The genre was not her forte.